 Our balance sheet and business model are not capital intensive.
 Our assets consist largely of cash and cash equivalents, collateralized and uncollateralized short-dated receivables and less liquid assets needed to support our business.
 Longer-term capital (equity and notes payable) is held to support the less liquid assets and potential capital investment opportunities.
-Total assets as of December 31, 2021 were \$3.3 billion, a decrease of 15.5% as compared to December 31, 2020.
-The decrease in total assets was driven by a decrease in Cash segregated under regulatory requirements as well as Accrued commissions and other receivables, net primarily due to the Insurance Business Disposition.
-We maintain a significant portion of our assets in Cash and cash equivalents and Securities owned, with our liquidity (which we define as Cash and cash equivalents, Reverse repurchase agreements, Marketable securities and Securities owned, less Securities loaned and Repurchase Agreements) as of December 31, 2021 of \$594.8 million.
+Total assets as of December 31, 2022 were \$3.1 billion, a decrease of 8.0% as compared to December 31, 2021.
+The decrease in total assets was driven by a decrease in Receivables from broker-dealers, clearing organizations, customers and related broker-dealers, Cash and cash equivalents, as well as Other intangible assets, net.
+We maintain a significant portion of our assets in Cash and cash equivalents and Financial instruments owned, at fair value, with Cash and cash equivalents as of December 31, 2022 of \$485.0 million, and our liquidity (which we define as Cash and cash equivalents, Reverse repurchase agreements, and Financial instruments owned, at fair value, less Securities loaned and Repurchase Agreements) as of December 31, 2022 of \$524.3 million.
 See "Liquidity Analysis" below for a further discussion of our liquidity.
-Our Securities owned were \$40.8 million as of December 31, 2021, compared to \$58.6 million as of December 31, 2020.
-Our Marketable securities were \$0.4 million as of December 31, 2021 compared to \$0.3 million as of December 31, 2020.
-We had no Repurchase agreements as of December 31, 2021 and 2020.
-Further, we did not have any Securities loaned or Reverse repurchase agreements as of December 31, 2021 and 2020.
+Our Financial instruments owned, at fair value were \$39.3 million as of December 31, 2022, compared to \$41.2 million as of December 31, 2021.
+We had no Repurchase agreements as of December 31, 2022 and 2021.
+Further, we did not have any Securities loaned or Reverse repurchase agreements as of December 31, 2022 and 2021.

 As part of our cash management process, we may enter into tri-party reverse repurchase agreements and other short-term investments, some of which may be with Cantor.
-As of December 31, 2021 and 2020, there were no reverse repurchase agreements outstanding.
+As of both December 31, 2022 and 2021, there were no reverse repurchase agreements outstanding.

 Additionally, in August 2013, the Audit Committee authorized us to invest up to \$350 million in an asset-backed commercial paper program for which certain Cantor entities serve as placement agent and referral agent.
 The program issues short-term notes to money market investors and is expected to be used from time to time as a liquidity management vehicle.
 The notes are backed by assets of highly rated banks.
 We are entitled to invest in the program so long as the program meets investment policy guidelines, including policies relating to ratings.
 Cantor will earn a spread between the rate it receives from the short-term note issuer and the rate it pays to us on any investments in this program.
 This spread will be no greater than the spread earned by Cantor for placement of any other commercial paper note in the program.
-As of December 31, 2021 and 2020, we had no investments in the program.
+As of December 31, 2022 and 2021, we had no investments in the program.